LelleAnd/ops/Doc/LargeMessages.md

 ---

 OPS is by default using a UDP multicast based transport.
 UDP is a message based technology that fits well with the communication model of OPS.
 UDP does however put some restriction on the communication including the fact that UDP messages have a limited size.
 What this exact size is varies from platform to platform but a common size limit is 65535 bytes.
-Because of this, OPS has a default size limit for messages at 60000 bytes of user data in an OPS message.
+Because of this, OPS has a default size limit for message segments of 60000 bytes which gives 60000-14 bytes of user data in an OPS message.
 OPS allows you to increase this size limit if desirable by specifying the topics _sampleMaxSize_.

-This is how to configure a topic on which you wish to send data samples larger than the default 60000 byte limit:
+This is how to configure a topic on which you wish to send data samples larger than the default 60000-14 byte limit:

 ```
 <?xml version="1.0" encoding="UTF-8"?>